loksland/choppy/README.md

 Alt tag.
 - ext
 File extension without a preceeding ".".
+- index
+The layer comp index.
+- x & y
+The position of the pic relative to the containing doc, useful for for `cropToBounds` output.
 - Any other unreserved vars set anywhere in the config chain.

 ###Format###